makersacademy/airport_challenge/airport_notes.md

 COMPLETED EDGE CASE USER STORY 11
 - added test, passed test with no need to edit code
 - refactored some of the test cases.

+- do my classes and methods have only one responsibility
+- are my attr_readers to open

+BONUS

+Write an RSpec feature test that lands and takes off a number of planes

+*Getting bored of all these 'manual' feature tests?
+Try creating a feature_spec.rb file inside your spec directory and putting your feature tests in there instead.
+No more guidance on this one for now ;*

+- created a feature_spec.rb